-The purpose of the Community Affairs branch of the PA is to help build a strong sense of community among DCD’s diverse group of families.
-This branch of the PA promotes connections among DCD parents and ensures that the school has a strong and positive presence in the broader community.
+The purpose of the Community Affairs branch of the PA is to encourage a strong sense of community among DCD’s diverse group of families.
+Community Affairs promotes connections among DCD parents and works toward the goal of ensuring that the School has a strong and positive presence in the broader community.

 The PIN representative is a DCD parent who attends four meetings during the school year and is responsible for communicating information from these meetings to the DCD parent community.
 PIN is a volunteer group of parents whose children are students at New England-area independent schools.
 PIN was formed to help parents share ideas and promote worthy programs at these independent schools.
 Following each meeting, the DCD PIN representative reports back to the PA and provides parents with access to important information via the DCD website.